Danica Patrick: Early life

 Patrick was born on March 25, 1982, in Beloit, Wisconsin.
-She is the daughter of working-class parents Beverly Ann (née Flaten) and Terry Joseph "T. J." Patrick Jr. Her parents met on a blind date at a snowmobile event in the 1970s when Flaten was a mechanic for a friend's snowmobile.
-Over the years, the couple has owned a Java Hut coffee shop and a glass company.
-Patrick has a younger sister, Brooke, a pediatric physical therapist.
+She is the daughter of working-class parents Beverly Ann (née Flaten) and Terry Joseph "T. J." Patrick Jr. Over the years, the couple has owned a coffee shop and a glass company.
+Patrick has a younger sister.
 She is half Norwegian, as well as part Irish, French-Canadian, Italian, and Native American.
 Patrick was raised in Roscoe, Illinois.

 She was a cheerleader at Hononegah Community High School in nearby Rockton in 1996.
 She spent her off-time babysitting for a nearby family when she was not racing.
 Initially she had no interest in racing; Patrick thought of a career as either a secretary, a singer, or a veterinarian.
-When the girls were ten and eight respectively, their parents sought a hobby that would bring the family closer together.
-They saved money to purchase a pontoon boat, but its owner did not respond to their offer.
 The sisters told their parents of their wish to race go-karts after a friend of Brooke's allowed her to drive one; they were each given a go-kart.

 Patrick began karting at Sugar River Raceway in Brodhead, Wisconsin.
 Her father acted as her crew chief and her mother kept statistics on her racing.
 Patrick had no role models or idols; she was never "striving to achieve female goals", but aspired to "be the best [she] could be."
 In her debut race, she crashed into a concrete wall at 25 mph due to a brake failure.
 She was not injured.
 Patrick improved to finish second out of twenty drivers at the year's end after a twenty-two race schedule.
-She gradually improved her eye to foot coordination, allowing her to set numerous age track records at Sugar River Raceway and Michiana Raceway Park.
+She gradually improved her eye to foot coordination, allowing her to set numerous age-specific track records at Sugar River Raceway and Michiana Raceway Park.
 Following her interest in kart racing, Patrick dabbled in snowmobiles, motocross, and midget car racing.